sensemore/mongoose-resource-management/readme.md

     $match:{
         name: /ro/i
     },
+}
-    ...mrm.getResourceFilters("room",resourceKeys) //<-- this will return the filters that will limit the search to the resources that the user has access to
+    ...mrm.getResourceFilters("room",resourceKeys), //<-- this will return the filters that will limit the search to the resources that the user has access to and add resource field to the document
-}])
+    //it doesnt consider if resource is found or not, it just adds the filters to the pipeline and unwind with preserveNullAndEmptyArrays:true
+    //this way you can still get the documents that are not in the resource collection
+    //but that means the user has access to all resources, consider updating the resource collection {
+        $skip:10, //<--
+    },
+    {
+        $limit:10,
+    }

+])

 ```